unlock-protocol/unlock/unlock-protocol-com/blog/metadata-configurator.md

 ### Event ticketing

-The event ticketing section allow event organizers to set up custom data for their tickets.
+The event ticketing section allows event organizers to set up custom data for their tickets.
 Any ticket metadata changed here will show up as attributes on OpenSea and other marketplaces.
 This ticket data is also used by Unlock to generate a QR code ticket for NFTs and power the verification experience.

 ![Ticket](/images/blog/metadata-configurator/ticket.png)